-The wget which stands for “web get”, is a free command-line utility.
-Provided and authorized by the GNU General Public License (GPL), this package offers both non-interactive and recursive file-downloading facilities from the command prompt.
-Along with the retrieval of files, using wget Command in Linux you can also control tons of features like file types/ names, the number of files/ retrying attempts as well as downloading speed.
+The wget which stands for web get, is a free command-line utility.
+Provided and authorized by the GNU General Public License (GPL), this package offers both non-interactive and recursive file-downloading facilities from the internet using protocols like HTTP, HTTPS, FTP, etc. Non-interactive means it can download files when the user is not logged in.
+The Linux wget

 The syntax of the wget command simply contains single or multiple options and then the desired URL/s.